Parenting Styles - The Complete Guide for Every Parent

 What is attachment parenting?

-It is an approach focused on building a close early bond through physical closeness, responsive care, and emotional attunement.
+It is an approach focused on building a close early bond through physical closeness, responsive care, and emotional attune.
 Research shows that secure early attachment predicts better emotional health throughout life.

 When does parenting style matter most?

 At every age.
-But the early years — birth to age 7 — are especially important for emotional development.
+But the early years from birth to age 7 are especially important for emotional development.
 Consistent warmth and structure during these years set the foundation for everything that follows.

 Written By Adel Galal — Founder, ParntHub.com Father of four | Grandfather of four | 33+ years of parenting experience Read Full Author Bio